Socratica-Org/toolbox/content/getting-started.md

 </div>

-In short, you should considering starting a node if:
+In short, you should consider starting a node if:

 1. You want this for yourself
 2. You have faith that there are good people around you